 Rabbits kept for breeding purposes, have a different nutritional need than a pet rabbit, however they both need high quality feed for optimal health and happiness.

-Pregnant does: Feed Sherwood Adult rabbit food daily until kindling, after that you should transfer the doe to the Baby formula as she will need more protein and carbohydrates while nursing.
+Pregnant does: Feed Adult rabbit food daily until kindling, after that you should transfer the doe to the nursing moms formula, as she will need more protein and carbohydrates while nursing.

 Also feed 1 tablespoon of uncooked Old Fashioned rolled oats daily until she kindles.
 Pregnant does and nursing does must be fed freely.
 I supplement my does diet with fresh organic dark greens daily.

-Babies : Should eat Baby formula with their mom until weaned, which normally occurs naturally around 8-9 weeks of age.
-After weaned continue free choice feeding Baby formula until 10-12 weeks and then transfer then to the Adult formula.
+Babies : Should eat Nursing formula with their mom until weaned, which normally occurs naturally around 8-9 weeks of age.
+After weaned continue free choice feeding nursing formula until 10-12 weeks and then transfer then to the Adult formula.

 When feeding a junior you should control his pellets to the same amount as an adult which will help him to develop and matures slowly without growing to fast.

 Dark Green leaves can be fed as supplement or treats.
 Never change your rabbit's diet too suddenly.